by John Michalak

 The King will answer them, ‘Most certainly I tell you, because you did it to one of the least of these my brothers, you did it to me.’

-He lived as He did because He wanted to understand and embrace the human need for God.
-If Jesus had lived a life of isolated privilege, lacking nothing, staying only among those who loved and approved of Him—then He would have been just like the worst version of how you and I try to live our lives.
+He lived as He did to understand and embrace the human need for God.
+If Jesus had lived a life of isolated privilege, lacking nothing, staying only among those who loved and approved of Him—then He would have been just like the worst version of you and me.

-There are people out there, hungering and thirsting.
-They need to be clothed.
+People who share our planet are hungering and thirsting.
 They’re behind bars of sin and suffering.
 They are in need and Jesus expects you to help meet their needs.

 But to do this, you must first admit your own need.
 You must admit that you, too, are among the least of these.
-In order to care for the needs of others, you must admit that their need is also your need.
+Before you can care for the needs of others, you must admit that their need is also your need.